 As the Afghanistan deployment begins to draw down, the British army needs to reflect internally over what it has been good at and not so good at in the last ten years of fighting.
 Meanwhile, British policy makers need to reappraise their terms of, and aims for, the use of military force.
 Their decisions must be reflected in the forthcoming Strategic Defence Review.

 Amongst other tough options, the Review offers cash strapped Britain stark choices between a light, specialist, expeditionary, sea-delivered force for short deployments or a heavier, more conventional force for longer deployments.
 In the past, faced with such strategic decisions, British policymakers have decided not to decide.
 This will not do this time around.

 A decision must be made that takes heed of war’s changing paradigm.
 Our soldiers deserve nothing less.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.